clouddrove/ansible-commands/README.md

     </a>
 </p>

-List of general purpose commands for Kubernetes management:
+List of general purpose commands for Ansible management:

 - [Installation](#installation)
 - [Inventory/Hosts](#inventory)